At Las Vegas debate, Republican Cruz may have a Trump problem

 But a failure to swing back at Trump on national TV could make Cruz look weak at a time when voters appear to be throwing their support behind aggressive, outspoken candidates.

-Trump's supporters seem uninterested in criticism of their candidate's tough views.
-A rally in Las Vegas on Monday grew tense as protesters interrupted several times and had to be forcibly removed.
-Video obtained by NBC News and others captured people in the crowd yelling expletives and a Nazi-era slogan at the protesters.

-Trump, who is often interrupted at campaign events by people protesting his views on immigration and other topics, encouraged his supporters to stage their own protests.
-"We should have been doing what they're doing for the last seven years," he told the crowd, in a criticism of the Obama administration.

-The CNN debate is the last such Republican encounter of 2015, and as such, candidates want to leave an impression before voters settle in for the Christmas holiday.
+The CNN debate is the last such Republican encounter of 2015, and as such, candidates want to leave an impression before voters settle in for the holidays.
 That means Trump could draw heavy fire.

 "If you want to win, place or show in Iowa and New Hampshire, you have to attack Trump in the Vegas debate and show some chops," said Republican strategist Scott Reed.